hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 Finalize the drawing with a click on the Save Edits button (between Toggle Editing and Add Polygon).
 Just in case, the slackwater delineation polygon shapefile is also available at [the course repository](https://github.com/hydro-informatics/material-py-codes/raw/master/geo/slackwater-poly.zip) (during courses only).
 {% include important.html content="The new polygon is not saved as long as the edits are not save.
 That means: Regularly save edits when drawing features in *QGIS*." %}

 Zonal statistics can be calculated using the `gdal` and `ogr` libraries, but this is a little bit cumbersome.
 The [*rasterio*](https://rasterio.readthedocs.io/en/latest/) (`conda install -c conda-forge rasterio`) library provides a much more convenient method to calculate zonal statistics with its `rasterstats.zonal_stats(SHP-FILE, RASTER, STATSTICS-TYPES)` method.
-With `zonal_stats`, we can easily obtain many statistical values of the water depth and flow velocity raster within the just drawn slackwater polygon.
+With `zonal_stats`, we can easily obtain many statistical values of the water depth and flow velocity rasters within the slackwater polygon.

 ```python